 Boating accidents are common here in the Tampa Bay area, especially during the summer.
 Unfortunately, not everyone is careful while operating a boat.
 Negligence on the water can lead to serious injuries or even death.

 If you or someone close to you has been injured due to another person’s careless or reckless behavior while operating a boat, you may be entitled to financial compensation.
 The incident likely caused you to accrue a substantial medical bill, and you may be unable to return to work due to your injuries.

-More than 750 boating accidents occurred in Florida in 2021, and almost 60 of those were fatal, according to the Florida Fish and Wildlife Conservation Commission (FWC).
+More than 700 boating accidents occurred in Florida in 2022, and over 60 of those were fatal, according to the Florida Fish and Wildlife Conservation Commission (FWC).
 Most fatalities were due to drownings.